mananshr/Marv-Learns-Programming/Notes/Quiz/Complexity.md

 - [ ] O((n^2)*(log(n)))
 - [ ] Can't say.
 Depends on the value of arr.

-### What is the time, space complexity of the following code :
+### What is the time, space complexity of the following code:
 ```java
 int a = 0, b = 0;
 for (i = 0; i < N; i++) {